-June 08, 2012 Kathmandu – Have you ever think of stopping to have unwanted babies?
+June 08, 2012 Kathmandu – Birth Control Pill for Men?
+Have you ever think of stopping to have unwanted babies?
 If you are a man and thinking of helping your wife or trying to be safe from being unwanted father, science has new and effective innovation for you which has just been tested in India and would be available soon worldwide.

 When it comes to birth control, it’s a lot harder figuring out how to stop a bazillion little sperm than one little egg, but a scientist in India has managed to develop an injection for men that has so far proven to be 100% effective and completely reversible with no side effects.
 Sign me up.